NathanLaan/tab-manager/README.md

     - [ ] Edit shortcut key?
     - [ ] Show/enable "dangerous" window/tab close functionality.
   - [ ] Add [shortcut to browser settings/keyboard shortcuts](chrome://extensions/shortcuts).
-  - [ ] Issue: Visual bug: If you scroll down, and then up, the top tab item is cut off.
+  - [ ] Issue: Visual bug: Sometimes if you scroll down, and then up, the top tab item is cut off.
+Seems to depend on spacing (really long tab titles perhaps?).
   - [ ] Issue: Sometimes clicking on tabs doesn't navigate the user to the tab.
 Need to reproduce.

 ## References